 The closest you can come to perpetual motion is a simple flywheel with frictionless bearings.
-It would turn forever, but produce no output of useful work.
+It would turn on its own for a very long time, but produce no output of useful work.
 Any "improvements" you make on this, no matter how ingenious, using gears, shifting weights, magnets, fluids, quantum mechanics, etc., only reduces its performance.

 Can I improve the performance of my over-unity wheel or belt device by making it larger?

 Larger is not always better.
 Making such a mechanism larger may seem a good way to increase the "overbalance" that you suppose will make it work, but increasing the size also increases the net load that needs to be moved and/or the distance it must be moved, and these factors are in direct proportion.
 So save money and make a small model.
 It will fail for much lower cost than the larger one.
 Some inventors have even built wheels as large as a carnival Ferris wheel.
 They only turn when the wind is blowing.

 Some have modified an overbalanced wheel device into a belt device, then supposed that the overbalance could be made greater by making the belt longer.
 It can, but that also adds more mass that must lifted a greater distance up the other side of the belt.
 Nature has gotcha again.

 My wheel with moving masses doesn't work.
 Would it work if I add more moving masses or make them heavier?

 No. In fact, you can test your idea with fewer masses for less cost.
 See previous answer.

 My wheel has many identical moving parts to achieve continual overbalance.
 I can't afford the expense of building a model.